 Directory information is that information that is customarily made public without the written consent of the student.
-However, under the provisions of the Family Educational Rights and Privacy Act of 1974, a student may ask Baylor University not to disclose directory information by making written notice to the Office of the Registrar during the first twelve class days of the fall semester.
-Request for nondisclosure will be honored by the University for only one academic year, or until notified in writing that information should no longer be withheld, whichever event occurs first.
-Directory information includes: name, address, telephone number, dates of attendance, classification, previous institution(s) attended, major field of study, awards, honors, degree(s) conferred with date(s), past and present participation in officially-recognized sports and activities, physical factors of athletes (e.g. age, height, weight), and date and place of birth.
+However, under the provisions of the Family Educational Rights and Privacy Act of 1974, a student may ask Baylor University not to disclose directory information by making written notice to the Registration and Academic Records Office.
+Request for nondisclosure will be honored by the University until notified in writing that information should no longer be withheld.
+Directory information includes: name, address, telephone number, e-mail address, dates of attendance, classification, University ID card photograph, previous institution(s) attended, major field of study, awards, honors, degree(s) conferred and date(s), full-time/part-time status, earned hours, expected graduation date or degree candidacy, thesis and dissertation titles and advisors, past and present participation in officially recognized sports and acivities, physical factors of athletes (age, height, weight), and date and place of birth.